+A 1.0 FTE Mental Health Therapist will be on-site (funded through the K-12 Partnership Grant will continue, in coordination with the YCOE Department of Prevention and Wellness, to support the mental health of the students.

+The Yolo County Special Education Department provides Educational Related Mental Heath Support to students whose IEP identifies the service.
+In addition, the department provides the support of a Behavior Analyst along with training in Trauma-Informed care and CPI Training (Crisis Prevention Institute).

-- A 1.0 FTE Mental Health Therapist will be on-site (funded through the K-12 Partnership Grant will continue, in coordination with the YCOE Department of Prevention and Wellness, to support the mental health of the students. - Positive Reinforcement strategies will be implemented to improve behavior on campus and create a safe, welcoming environment, to prevent/reduce suspensions.
-Areas to focus on are: - \ Alternatives to suspension for non-violent student behaviors - \ Creation of an authentic student incentive program - \ Clear and consistent classroom procedures, routines, and expectations - Professional Learning opportunities will be available for counselors, teachers, and instructional paraprofessionals either before the start of the school year or in the afternoons following the dismissal of students. - Cesar Chavez Community School Core Program: - The teacher workday is from 8:00 am 3:30 pm.
-Students are on campus from 9:00 am 2:00 pm which provides each teacher with 2.5 hours daily of non-teaching time which can be incorporated into professional learning opportunities and prep. - Cesar Chavez Community School YCCP Program schedule varies slightly. - I. Teachers will be trained on strategies to create alternative means of discipline, promote a safe environment, and provide incentives for improved attendance, behavior, participation, and academics, such as: - a.
+Positive Reinforcement strategies will be implemented to improve behavior on campus and create a safe, welcoming environment, to prevent/reduce suspensions.
+Areas to focus on are:

+- \ Alternatives to suspension for non-violent student behaviors - \ Creation of an authentic student incentive program - \ Clear and consistent classroom procedures, routines, and expectations

+Professional Learning opportunities will be available for counselors, teachers, and instructional paraprofessionals either before the start of the school year or in the afternoons following the dismissal of students.

+- Cesar Chavez Community School Core Program: - The teacher workday is from 8:00 am 3:30 pm.
+Students are on campus from 9:00 am 2:00 pm which provides each teacher with 2.5 hours daily of non-teaching time which can be incorporated into professional learning opportunities and prep. - Cesar Chavez Community School YCCP Program schedule varies slightly.

+I. Teachers will be trained on strategies to create alternative means of discipline, promote a safe environment, and provide incentives for improved attendance, behavior, participation, and academics, such as:

+- a.
 PBIS (Positive Behavior Intervention Support) (\$5,000) - b.
-Restorative Practices (Prevention & Wellness) - II.
+Restorative Practices (Prevention & Wellness)

 There will also be a focus on supporting students and staff on how to develop a growth mindset, such as: